Cuban town avoided Hurricane Matthew's deadly fury with preparation

 "We all want to know where the president is, and why doesn't he visit us," said Henri Valles, 25, as a convoy of jeeps that locals speculated was carrying Castro sped by their smashed houses without stopping.

-While many were hopeful the government would deliver the necessary aid now it had cleared the road to Baracoa, others were skeptical it had the funds.
+While many were hopeful the government would deliver the necessary aid now it had cleared the road to Baracoa, others were sceptical it had the funds.

 Cuba’s economy is suffering from the impact of the crisis in its chief ally Venezuela as well as low global commodity prices.